What are the main requirements of PUWER?

 Typically, this includes any starting and stopping procedures, programming, setting, transporting, repairing, maintaining, and cleaning.
 This means there is also a duty to ensure equipment meets appropriate and suitable standards before even attempting to operate the equipment.

 Introduction to PUWER

-The Puwer regulations (1998) as ammended in 2002 and 2013 were introduced under the Health and Safety at Work Act and fall under the Management of Health and Safety at Work Regulations 1999 which specifically relates to risk assessments.
+The Puwer regulations (1998) as amended in 2002 and 2013 were introduced under the Health and Safety at Work Act and fall under the Management of Health and Safety at Work Regulations 1999 which specifically relates to risk assessments.

-The primary aim is to ensure that work equipment regardless of its age or origin can be used safely without risk to health or safety to the user, or anybody in the vicinity that might be affected by its use.
+The primary aim is to ensure that work equipment regardless of its age or origin can be used safely without risk to health or safety to the user or anybody in the vicinity that might be affected by its use.

 The requirements of PUWER that are relevant to woodworking equipment are set out under the Safe Use of Woodworking Machinery Approved Code of Practice, whereas power presses also have there own ACOP.

 The definition of work equipment as far as PUWER is concerned means any machinery, appliance, apparatus, tool or installation that has been issued for use to carry out a job or a task in the workplace.